 For anyone who would like to undertake a similar challenge, I would humbly give the following advice:

-– Use StairDesigner to design your project.
-It’s easy to use and covers most of the different types of stairs that might want to build.
+- Use StairDesigner to design your project.
+It’s easy to use and covers most of the different types of stairs that you might want to build.

-– If you don’t have a good understanding of geometry and maths, and can’t use some sort of CAD software don’t try to draw up the plans by yourself.
+- If you don’t have a good understanding of geometry and maths, and can’t use some sort of CAD software, don’t try to draw up the plans by yourself.
 Use Wood Designer’s StairFile service, it will save you hours of calculations and possibly expensive errors.

 - If you don’t have a few good portable tools and some mastery of woodworking, either get someone else to help with the woodwork or subcontract it.

-Otherwise go to it!
+Otherwise go for it!

 It is a fantastic experience, that will make you use your muscles and your brain and give you a lot of satisfaction.